smkondo/TurbulentAutoeconder/README.md

 ## Running the code
 The python notebook provided in this repo can be run as is and will give you a step-by-step guide on creating your architecture and training your model.
 The data to train the model can be found and downloaded from this [google drive](https://drive.google.com/drive/folders/1po0VZIrBYIcB6bFJQ2R9_jbT_JfOz90L?usp=sharing).

 The python notebook will derive the necessary dataset; however, the 3D reconstruction of the flow found below was reconstructed using the 'plotfig.m' matlab script in the repo.
+The image shows the vortical structures of the flow in color and the streamwise streaks in transparent grey.

 Please star this repo if you use it and find it useful!